Are LinkedIn Video Downloaders Safe to Use?

 • Fake “Download” buttons

-• Hidden scripts that execute in the browser
+• Hidden browser scripts

 Why this matters: